phgrads/SceneStudio/README.md

 Existing Mechanical Turk Tasks
 --------------

-We currently have the following mechanical turk tasks
+We currently have the following mechanical turk tasks.
+You can find which tasks you have in your database by going to `mturk/tasks`.

 ### desc2scene
-Ask users to create a scene based on a textual description
+Ask users to create a scene based on a textual description.

 After running task, go to `experiments/desc2scene/results` to view results.

 ### image2scene
-Ask users to create a scene based on a image
+Ask users to create a scene based on a image.

 After running task, go to `experiments/image2scene/results` to view results.

+### select-view
+Ask users to select a BEST and a WORST view for a scene.

+After running task, go to `experiments/select-view/results` to view results.